Getting it right for our health and care workforce

 The Greater Manchester Good Employment Charter is a voluntary membership and assessment scheme which has been created to improve employment standards across all GM employers.
 It provides a framework for employers to demonstrate commitment to and delivery of good practice in all characteristics of good employment.

-Have a look at the following guides on how to register as a Supporter and how to achieve approved Charter membership.
+Have a look at the following guide on how to register as a Supporter and how to achieve approved Charter membership.

 You can also join our community of practice network, which has been established across primary care, social care, NHS trusts and community organisations to support employers to learn about best practice and implementation from exemplar employers; reflect on existing workforce practice and policy; and develop a greater understanding of the Charter membership application process and benefits.